stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 A `context` groups one or many `it` clauses that share the same kind of input or environment.

-In particular, we want to test `sumDigits` behaviour when all of the digit numbers are less than ten.
+In particular, we want to test `sumDigits` behavior when all of the digit numbers are less than ten.
 And also test the same function when some of the numbers are greater or equal to ten.

-We start by creating the context and expectations for the first case.
+We start by creating the context and expectations for the first case:

 ```haskell
   describe "sumDigits" $ do